 The first step in developing an appropriate best estimate mortality assumption is to determine the best estimate of the current levels of mortality.
-The best estimate would be developed considering the plan's actual plan mortality experience (where available), the credibility of such plan experience, the experience of similar plans, the experience of members with similar longevity characteristics (where available), published mortality studies, and possible adjustments based on individual member or plan characteristics such as collar type, industry, and pension size, and other socio-economic indicators that have been demonstrated to be correlated to mortality levels.
+The best estimate would be developed considering the plan's actual plan mortality experience (where available), the credibility of such plan experience, the experience of similar plans, published mortality studies, and possible adjustments based on characteristics such as collar type, industry, and pension size.
 If the best estimate of current levels of mortality is derived from an analysis of actual experience, appropriate adjustments would be made to project the mortality rates to the valuation date.
-The actuary may also consider adjusting the mortality rates of a published table if there is evidence that mortality improvements between the period of underlying data used in the development of the published mortality table and the valuation date are different from those assumed in the development of the published mortality table.